masteringmodernpayments/book/subscriptions.md

 ---
 discussion_issue: 9
----
+title: Subscriptions

-# Subscriptions
+bullets:

-* Learn how to set up basic subscriptions
+  - Learn how to set up basic subscriptions
-* Create composable service objects
+  - Create composable service objects
-* Advanced subscriptions techniques
+  - Advanced subscriptions techniques
 ---

 So far in this book we've talked about how to sell products once.
 A customer selects a product, puts their information in, and hits the "buy now" button, and that's end of our interaction with them.